mfernest/SEBC/README.md

 This repository contains materials for Cloudera's Services Enablement Boot Camp and Cloudera FCE's internal boot camp.

-If you've received this repo as a ZIP file, please follow the instructions that were included in the email to initialize your repo.
-You can make your GitHub repo Private or Public.
-It does not matter to the course which option you use.
+If you've received this repo as a ZIP filei attachment, use the instructions in the email to create your class repo.
+You can make your GitHub repo Private if you wish, but it is not a free option.
+For that reason, most students choose to make their GitHub repository public.

-<strong>NOTE</strong>: DO NOT add files directly to GitHub.
-Use
+<strong>NOTE</strong>: DO NOT add files to your repository through
+the GitHub browser interface.

-your GitHub copy only to publish your lab work from a local copy.
+Use GitHub only to receive your lab work by pushing from your local copy.
+Treat your GitHub repo like a backup to what is on your laptop.
-Make sure at all times that the most recent version of your work is on your laptop.
+Doing so will save a lot of headaches around maintaining the repo, as we will explain in class.
+The only changes you should make directly to your GitHub copy are Issues and Milestones, which are described in `README.md`.

 Add your instructors as Collaborators to your GitHub repo.
-This privilege lets them create pull requests on GitHub so you can review their edits and accept changes if you wish.
-If you're unfamiliar with `git` commands, consult with an instructor or a knowledgable colleague.
+Because we have 25 students and 4 people to facilitate labs, we'll give you all the GitHub names you need at the beginning of class.
+The lead instructor's GitHub name is `mfernest`.

+Adding your instructors as Collaborators will let them create <i>pull requests</i> on your work.
+This is a way of editing your submissions without changing them directly.
+When you review instructor edits, you can choose to reject them.
+Perhaps you would like to correct problems a different way or ignore them for a while.
+The pull request stands as a record of that interaction.

+We use GitHub's Issues feature to establish a workflow around your lab submissions.

-To keep track of your progress, we use GitHub's Issues feature.
-For each lab section, we'll ask you to create an Issue and use it to provide brief updates on your your work.
-We also use GitHub labels to give the current state of each lab (e.g., submitted, incomplete, complete).
-Finally, we use GitHub milestones to distinguish your labs from your challenge work.
+For each lab section, such as Installation or Storage, you will use an Issue to track your progress.
+You will also use GitHub labels to mark the current state of each lab (e.g., `submitted`, `stuck`, `review`).
+Your instructors will use labels to evaluate your work once you have marked it for review (such as `complete` or 'incomplete`).

+Finally, we will use GitHub milestones to separate your lab work from your challenge work.

-In a large class, it can take time for an instructor to assist you.
+In a large class, it may take some time for an instructor to help you with a difficult problem.
+Use the Issue to describe the problem and show what diagnostic work you've tried to isolate your problem.

-If you have a lab problem, describe in your current Issue what the problem is.
-Include error messages or stack traces in an Issue comment, or take a screenshot that shows your cluster's condition.
+You can include error messages or stack traces as Issue comments, or take a screenshot to show your cluster's current condition.
+It is quite possible these initial steps will help you solve the problem yourself.
+Otherwise, they will show an instructor what you have tried so far.
-In short, use the wait time to document your problem.

-Before you start labs, make the following changes to your GitHub
+Before you start any labs, make the following changes to your GitHub
 repo:

-* Add your collaborators under `Settings -> Collaborators`.
+* Add collaborators under `Settings -> Collaborators`.
 * Enable `Issues` under `Settings -> Options`.
 Click the `Features` box and enable `Issues`.
 * Click the `Issues` tab and the `Milestones` button
     * Create two milestones: `Labs` and `Challenges`
-    * Set the deadlines for Thursday and Friday of the training week.
+    * Set the deadlines for Thursday and Friday of the current week.
 * Click the `Labels` button and change your labels as follows:
     * Change `bug` to `stuck`
     * Change `duplicate` to `started`